backupbrew/switchbrew/SVC.md

   - if the provided error code is 0, gracefully pivots and returns from exception
   - if it is not, replays the exception and pass it to the KDebug (see above).
-One can pass 0x10001 to prevent process termination
+One can pass 0x10001 to prevent process termination.
+If the process is attached, this also prevents crash-collection/termination (different from the exception handler behavior)

 Note that if a thread that wasn't faulting calls svcReturnFromException, it signals an "invalid syscall" exception